 Free variables in initial expressions must be declared as in Curry programs.
 In order to see the results of their bindings, they must be introduced by a "where...free" declaration.
-For instance, one can write in order to obtain the following bindings and results:
+For instance, one can write not b where b free in order to obtain the following bindings and results: